 Founded in 2004, Voices.com was a pioneering online marketplace for the voice over industry, offering voice actors convenience, control, and an incredible number of job opportunities.
 There is no other source that provides close to the range or number of opportunities that Voices.com offers.

 If you want your auditions to be met with success, you need to learn how to read a voice over script, how to rehearse before even stepping in front of your microphone, how to clean up and convert your audio files, and how to compose a brief proposal that introduces you to the potential client.

 It’s important to get a full, thorough read of the script out of the way before you submit an audition or commit to a read.
 Reading the script from front to back will give you a full understanding of the work, and whether it’s a suitable project for you to pursue.

 Once you’ve become practiced in how to read a script, you may find that your initial read-through produces an instant gut reaction about how you ought to perform.
-Starting out with a defined sense of where you’d like to take the script is a fantastic feeling, and when you blend this with some creative direction to stimulate your interpretation of the content, you’re doing the mandatory work of an actor and you’re off to a great start.
+Starting out with a defined sense of where you’d like to take the script is a fantastic feeling, and when you blend this with some creative direction to stimulate your interpretation of the content, you’re doing the mandatory work of an actor and are off to a great start.

 When the information within the script isn’t as specific as you would like it to be, or the artistic direction is lacking (or not included), your script interpretation and the rehearsal process will allow for a period of experimentation that can inform the direction you take.

 Once you’ve thoroughly examined the content of the voice over script and its interpretation, then you’re ready to begin practicing.
-You should rehearse your script multiple times to make sure you’re fully comfortable with how it reads and the notes that you’ve made about your delivery (either in your head or in the margins).
+You should rehearse your script multiple times to make sure you’re comfortable with how it reads and the notes that you’ve made about your delivery (either in your head or in the margins).